Stuart Forster looks at places to enjoy brunch in New York City.

 Party-goers in the modern age continue to embrace brunch.
 Why?
 Some might say it’s because the booze flows freely.
 Enjoying a glass of bubbly or the kick of a cocktail is part of the experience.

 For those who’ve partied into the wee hours or simply overindulged the previous night, brunch offers a means of recovery and, often, a hair of the dog.
 Of course, whether or not drinking alcohol really is the best cure for a hangover is a debate that continues to simmer, often as a topic of brunch conversation.
 The theory is regularly put to the test.

 Brunch at the Waldorf Astoria

-One of the best known and most celebrated of the many Sunday brunch venues in New York City is the Waldorf Astoria (301 Park Avenue; tel.
+One of the best-known and most celebrated of the many Sunday brunch venues in New York City is the Waldorf Astoria (301 Park Avenue; tel.
 212-872-1275).
-The first seating is at 10am and the last is at 2pm, in the hotel’s elegant Peacock Alley restaurant, beneath the gleaming Art Deco grandeur of the famous lobby, where a pianist performs on Cole Porter’s grand piano.
+The first seating is at 10.00 am and the last is at 2.00 pm, in the hotel’s elegant Peacock Alley restaurant, beneath the gleaming Art Deco grandeur of the famous lobby, where a pianist performs on Cole Porter’s grand piano.

 The buffet’s vast spread encompasses a raw bar with oysters and clams plus a selection of caviar.
 In addition to the usual brunch favourites, classic dishes such as succulent Beef Wellington, lasagne and roast pork feature.

 As you might expect, Waldorf Salad is available.
-There’s also seasonal fruits plus a chocolate fountain, into which berries can be dipped after skewering them on a wooden stick.
+There are also seasonal fruits plus a chocolate fountain, into which berries can be dipped after skewering them on a wooden stick.
 Anyone with room remaining might be tempted by a honey-dipped roasted marshmallow.